 Things to consider before adding a new family member

 Taking responsibility for a pet for the rest of his life is a big commitment.
-Pets require time, money, and sometimes even a change in lifestyle.
-Because of this, Helping Strays encourages you to carefully consider your decision to adopt before you bring your new companion home.
+Pets require time, money, and sometimes even an adaptation in lifestyle.
+Because of this, Helping Strays encourages you to carefully consider your decision.

-Many pets are in shelters because their owners didn’t think about some or all of the questions we mentioned above.
-Some owners realize too late that they are unable to provide a good home for their pet, and reluctantly surrender them to Animal Control or a shelter like ours.
-Other owners grow bored or frustrated with caring for their pets, and abandon them on the sides of roads and in alleys behind buildings.
+Many pets are in shelters because their owners didn’t think about the questions mentioned above.
+Some owners realize too late that they are unable to provide a good home for their pet.
 Be honest with yourself and make the right choice.
 It may save both you and your pet from heartache and grief.